opencv/opencv/doc/tutorials/introduction/macos_install/macos_install.markdown

     pip install opencv-python
     @endcode

-    @note The `opencv-python` package installed via `pip` does not include non-free algorithms (like SIFT and SURF) and does not include the extra modules from `opencv_contrib`.
+    @note To access the extra modules from `opencv_contrib`, install the `opencv-contrib-python` package using `pip install opencv-contrib-python`.